viperleed/viperleed/doc/content/parameters/suppress_exe.rst

 **Acceptable values**: True, False, T, F (not case sensitive)

-Note that SUPPRESS_EXECUTION will force the program to stop after each segment (e.g. after starting the reference calculation).
+Note that SUPPRESS_EXECUTION will force the program to stop after each segment (e.g., after starting the reference calculation).
 This also means that output will be present in the form that TensErLEED outputs, and not automatically processed for easy analysis.